kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 - What do I want my audience to think about me after reading my writing?

+Think about how your answers to these three questions are reflected in the content and structure of your writing.

 ---

 ## Check Your Understanding